octobercms/docs/backend-navigation.md

 #### Adding back-end menu items

-Back-end navigation are registered in the system by plugins, contained in the Plugin Information File.
+Back-end navigation items are registered in the system by plugins, contained in the Plugin Information File.
 An example of registering a navigation menu item:

 ```php
 <?php namespace Plugins\October\Blog;